 This sleek, agile candid is smaller and lighter than grey wolves, with an almost fox-like appearance in some regards.
 The fur is charcoal grey, but with red accents which can range from just a hint of russet to a cinnamon pelage with just a few dark grey flecks.

-Male red wolves are slightly larger than females.
+Males are slightly larger than females red wolf.
 Though it was thought for a time that red wolves were merely coyote/grey wolf hybrids, advanced modern genetic studies suggest strongly that they are a separate species.

-In their natural state, red wolves are apex predators in several specialized habitats, such as swamps and coastal prairies, plus forests in the south-eastern quadrant of North America.
+In their natural state, these wolves are apex predators in several specialized habitats, such as swamps and coastal prairies, plus forests in the south-eastern quadrant of North America.

-These wolves are equally adapted to being solitary or pack hunters, mostly feeding on rabbits and nutria when alone, and killing white-tailed deer when cooperating with others of their kind.
+These species are equally adapted to being solitary or pack hunters, mostly feeding on rabbits and nutria when alone, and killing white-tailed deer when cooperating with others of their kind.

 Packs tend to be small and consist of one monogamous, dominant pair and they’re young.
-Like other wolves, red wolves communicate by howling, though they also use scent marking and other signals to convey information.
+Like other wolves, they communicate by howling, though they also use scent marking and other signals to convey information.